Rigorously protecting Canadians while sustaining public confidence in our physicians: that’s the essence of our story.

 - It will work closely with the medical regulators and educators and will continue to influence medical education curriculum.

 MCC is a great Canadian success story—the envy of many countries around the world.
-Working closely with our partners, we endeavor to keep it that way by serving the medical profession and Canadians the only way we know how…with dedication, vigilance and excellence.
+Working closely with our partners, we endeavour to keep it that way by serving the medical profession and Canadians the only way we know how…with dedication, vigilance and excellence.